 MeokBang BBQ Kidzone — Kwun Tong

 Crazy about all things Korean?
 Then a trip to this family-friendly Korean barbecue restaurant should be on the cards.
 The décor replicates a traditional Korean hanok (house) and its menu offers up fare such as Shake Shake Bento and bibimbap.
 There’s a play area with a massive ball pit that’ll be a hit with the kids, along with other activities.
 And if you want an IG-worthy pic to remember your visit by, you can rent hanboks (traditional Korean attire) and click away.
 The play area is only open from 4pm onwards on weekday evenings, and there are special dining slots during weekends and public holidays.
-Admission for a child is HK$108 on weekdays (4pm – 6pm) and HK$158 on weekends, public holidays, and weekday dinner time (7pm – 10pm).

-MeokBang BBQ Kidzone, 2/F, 90 Hung To Rd, Kwun Tong | +852 2326 2220
+MeokBang BBQ Kidzone, 2/F, 90 Hung To Road, Kwun Tong | +852 2326 2220

 Meraviglia Bar e Ristorante — Sha Tin